 They’ll look something like this:

 SRT files, unlike most native manual caption tools, are crawlable by search engines, allow users to turn on or shut off closed captions if they choose, and can be added to videos on different platforms.
 You can, for example, upload SRT files alongside your videos on platforms like Facebook and YouTube.
+To give you a better glimpse of the benefits of SRT files, know that subtitles aren’t just helpful in movies or video entertainment.
+In the legal field, trial transcription can help produce SRT files to facilitate a better understanding and review of what was said on the stand.

 How You Can Create Subtitles for Your Videos